Sign2Voice/Sign2Voice_old/README.md

 The `requirements.txt` file contains the libraries needed for deployment.

 ### Preperation for CorrNet
+Detailed instructions can be found in the CorrNet folder readme.
 CorrNet requires a pretrained model to perform sign language recognition.
 1. Create a directory for the model: `CorrNet/pretrained_model`
 2. [Download](https://drive.google.com/file/d/1Xt_4N-HjEGlVyrMENydsxNtpVMSg5zDb/view) the pretrained CorrNet model and place it in the diretory